AliOKeeffe/PP4_My_Meal_Planner/README.md

 ### EPIC | Mealplan Management
 - As a Site User, I can add/delete recipes to my meal planner for a particular day of the week so that I can create a meal plan for the week ahead.
 - As a Site User, I can view my meal plan for the week when I log into my account so that I can plan for the week ahead.
-- As a Site User, I can export the ingredients from the recipes on my meal plan to a shopping list and remove the ones that are not necessary so that I can have all my required ingredients for the week in one place.

 ### EPIC | Site Administration
 - As a Site Administrator, I can create, read, update and delete recipes, comments and meal plan items so that I can manage the app content.

+### User stories not yet implemented

+The following user stories were scoped out of the project due to time constaints and labelled as "Could Have" on the project board in Github.
+It is intended that these users stories will be implemented at a later date.

+- As a Site User, I can export the ingredients from the recipes on my meal plan to a shopping list and remove the ones that are not necessary so that I can have all my required ingredients for the week in one place.
+- As a Site User, I can search and filter recipes so that I can find the one I want.

 ## Agile Methodology

-Github projects was used to manage the develop process using an agile approach.
-Please see link to project here.
-INSERT LINK
+Github projects was used to manage the development process using an agile approach.
+Please see link to project board [here](https://github.com/AliOKeeffe/PP4_My_Meal_Planner/projects/2)

 The 6 Epics listed above were documented within the Github project as Milestones.
 A Github Issue was created for each User Story which was then allocated to a milestone(Epic).
 Each User Story has defined acceptance criteria to make it clear when the User Story has been completed.
 The acceptance criteria are further broken down into tasks to facilitate the User Story's execution.

 ### Design

 The site has a very simple and clean design which was purposely chosen in order to keep in theme with the site's goal. i.e. invoking a sense of calm in the user and reducing stress when it comes to everyday cooking.

 ### Colour Scheme
 Colour palette from Coolors